bsharchilev/influence_boosting/README.md

 # Example
 An example experiment showing the API and a use-case of Influence Functions can be found in the [``influence_for_error_fixing.ipynb``](https://github.com/bsharchilev/influence_boosting/blob/master/scripts/influence_for_error_fixing.ipynb) notebook.

+**_Note_**: in this notebook, CatBoost parameters are loaded from the [catboost_params.json](https://github.com/bsharchilev/influence_boosting/blob/master/data/adult/catboost_params.json) file.
+In particular, the ``task_type`` parameter is set to ``CPU`` by default.
+If you have a GPU with CUDA available on your machine and compiled CatBoost with GPU support, you can change this parameter to ``GPU`` in order to train CatBoost faster on GPU.
+The majority of the experiments in the paper were conducted using the ``GPU`` mode.